Q. What is a Paramedic?

 A. A Paramedic (EMT– P) is an advanced care practitioner in Emergency Medical Services.
 These individuals provide advanced medical and trauma care in the pre-hospital environment.
 A paramedic is responsible for emergency on-scene treatment, life-saving stabilization, and transport of ill or injured patients to an acute care facility.
 Additionally, Paramedics provide direct patient care in ER’s, clinics, and ambulance services.

 A. The Paramedic program is offered every semester at the Medical Center Campus.
 These courses are offered at the Medical Campus on a “shift” schedule and as an evening class is offered in the Fall Semester only.
-Applications for the paramedic program should be submitted in accordance with the established deadlines for each semester.
+Applications for the paramedic program should be submitted in accordance with the established target review dates for each semester.

 A. To be eligible for the Paramedic program you must be a current student at Miami Dade College.
 You must also see our EMS advisor to determine if you are required to take the (P.E.R.T.)
 Postsecondary Education Readiness Test or if you have exemption status from test.